Quantum dot: Quantum dot with nanowire in solar cells

 Another potential use involves capped single-crystal ZnO nanowires with CdSe quantum dots, immersed in mercaptopropionic acid as hole transport medium in order to obtain a QD-sensitized solar cell.
 The morphology of the nanowires allowed the electrons to have a direct pathway to the photoanode.
 This form of solar cell exhibits 50–60% internal quantum efficiencies.

 Nanowires with quantum dot coatings on silicon nanowires (SiNW) and carbon quantum dots.
 The use of SiNWs instead of planar silicon enhances the antiflection properties of Si.
 The SiNW exhibits a light-trapping effect due to light trapping in the SiNW.
 This use of SiNWs in conjunction with carbon quantum dots resulted in a solar cell that reached 9.10% PCE.

 Graphene quantum dots have also been blended with organic electronic materials to improve efficiency and lower cost in photovoltaic devices and organic light emitting diodes (OLEDs) compared to graphene sheets.
-These graphene quantum dots were functionalized with organic ligands that experience photoluminescence from UV-Vis absorption.
+These graphene quantum dots were functionalized with organic ligands that experience photoluminescence from UV–visible absorption.

+Quantum dot anodes for batteries

+Improvement in batteries

+Improvements can be seen in the electrical conductivity and charge retention of batteries when QDs are added to anodes.